-Budgeted cost: £15000
+Budgeted cost: £9,500

-Activity Evidence that supports this approach Challenge number(s) addressed ELSA program Social and Emotional Learning - interventions which target social and emotional learning seek to improve pupil's interaction with others and self management of emotions, rather than focusing directly on the academic or cognitive elements of learning.
+Activity Evidence that supports this approach Challenge number(s) addressed ELSA program Staffing and resource (£4,000) Social and Emotional Learning - interventions which target social and emotional learning seek to improve pupil's interaction with others and self management of emotions, rather than focusing directly on the academic or cognitive elements of learning.
 SEL interventions might focus on the ways in which students work with (and alongside) their peers, teachers, family and community.
-These include : specialised programmes which are targeted at students with particular social or emotional needs.
-4 HSLW We define parental engagement as the involvement of parents in supporting their children's academic learning.
-It includes: the involvement of parents in their children's learning activities more intensive programmes for families in crisis.
-Family links support for families Supported Team Around he Family meetings and Early Help Assessments Support children by: 1:1 support for emotional regulation Play therapy for children 4,5 Subsidising trips and extra-curricular Extra-curricular opportunities form an important part of a child's experiences and development.
-Wherever possible we 5 activities, including after-school clubs want to make sure that disadvantaged pupils do not miss out on these opportu- nities for financial reasons.
-Purchase of resources to support emotional regulation and targeted needs Recommended by visiting professionals eg. EP, CI SENSS 4,5 Payment of school meals Ensure children have nutritious food all
+These include: specialised programmes which are targeted at students with particular social or emotional needs.
+4 HSLW (£5,500) We define parental engagement as the involvement of parents in supporting their children's academic learning.
+It includes: • the involvement of parents in their children's learning activities • more intensive programmes for families in crisis. • Family links support for families • Supported Team Around he Family meetings and Early Help Assessments Support children by: • 1:1 support for emotional regulation • Play therapy for children 4,5

-Total budgeted cost: £35159
+Total budgeted cost: £37500